jonesdevelopment/sonar/.github/CONTRIBUTING.md

 - Use meaningful names for variables, classes, and methods.
 - Write clear comments to explain complex parts of your code.
 - Ensure your code is easy to read and maintain.

+## LLM Guidelines

+Keep the use of AI (including LLMs) for code generation to an absolute minimum.
+If possible, avoid using AI entirely due to potential complications regarding authorship, intellectual property, and copyright.

+If AI was utilized during the development of a Pull Request, you must disclose its exact use in the PR description.
+This includes:
+- The specific tool and model used (e.g., GPT 5.4, Claude 4.7 Sonnet, Gemini 3.1 Pro)
+- The nature of its use (e.g., optimization)
+- The exact prompts used, where relevant

+Please note that submissions will be rejected if AI usage raises concerns regarding code quality, licensing, or integrity.

 ## Bug Reports: